kitproj/kit/README.md

 ## What

-Shift-lest testing from test environments into graph of processes that represent the local build and run of your application.
+Shift-lest testing from test environments into graph of processes that represent the local build and runtime execution of your app.
 Automatically re-build and re-start the application when source code changes.
-Cleanly start and stop.
+Robustly start and stop.

 ```mermaid
 flowchart LR